-As usual, there is no “silver bullet” answer for this, the only general answer to this is “it depends…”
+As usual, there is no “silver bullet” answer for this and the only general answer to this is “it depends…”

-Hey, but I know the slogan “it depends” is not why you started to read this blog post, so let me give you some ideas at least what you’d better to consider when facing these questions.
+Hey, but I know the slogan “it depends” is not why you started to read this blog post, so let me give you a few ideas of what you should consider when facing these questions.

-You have to know though: sometimes you don’t have any choice, your content source is one and big, cannot get split.
+It’s important to know that sometimes you do not have any (out-of-the-box) choice, your content source is one and cannot get split even though it’s big.
 For example a big database.

-You might also think about amassing your small content sources into one big, for example when having small file shares that are “similar enough” (similarity must be your definition, again).
+You may also think about amassing your small content sources into one big content source, for example when having small file shares that are “similar enough” (similarity must be your definition).

-Small file shares can be treatet as one big content source.
-As well as small SharePoint sites.
+- Small file shares can be treated as one big content source as well as small SharePoint sites)

 Considerations to make here:

 - Content Source types – In SharePoint, the following content source types are available: SharePoint Sites, Web Sites, File Shares, Exchange Public Folders, Line of Business Data, Custom Repository.
 These types cannot be mixed (for example, you cannot have a SharePoint site and a file share in the same content source), but in the same type, you can add more than one start addresses on your choice.
 This might be a good option if you have multiple, small content sources.

 - Crawling time and schedule – The more changes you have since the last crawl, the longer time the crawl takes.
 The more often you crawl the less changes you have to process during an incremental.
 The more often you do an incremental the less idle time your system will have. – But the more often you crawl, the more resources you consume on both the crawler and the source system.
 And the more often you crawl the bigger chance you have not being able to finish the crawl before the next one should get started – the result is worse content freshness with worse search performance than you expect.